twolfson/twolfson.com/articles/3-stages-of-learning.md

 For the example where this originated, here are some examples of each stage:

 1. Duplication
-    - Reading content from a textbook and repeating it back
+    - Reading content from a textbook and reciting it back
     - Taking notes in class and repeating them back
 2. Comprehension
     - Taking notes in class and rephrasing them in your own words